-PHED 1001 The Wellness Lifestyle (Concepts in Fitness) The primary purpose of this course is to acquaint student with knowledge and understanding of the value of physical activity as it relates to optimal healthful living.
-1 PHED 1051 Introduction to Rock Climbing (LEIS 1051) 1, Fall, Spri An introduction to the sport of Rock Climbing.
-Class topics will include technique, styles of climbing, safety concerns, equipment usage, ethics, and basic anchor construction.
-Required experiential exercises outside of class will include actual climbing in order to apply concepts learned in the classroom.
+PHIL 4553 Philosophy of Mind A critical examination of central issues in the philosophy of mind and psychology, included mind-body problem, personal identity, consciousness, knowledge of other minds, and in machines.
+PHIL 4563 Philosophy of Language An examination of key issues in philosophy of language, including meaning and truth, so reference, speech acts, and communication.
+3, Fall, Odd ense and PHIL 4603 Metaphysics A critical examination of current issues in constructing a theory of ontology and/or cosmology.
+3, Spring, Even PHIL 4613 Religion and the State (REL 4613) A study of the Biblical, historical, and constitutional developments in church and state relations.
+3, Fall, Even PHIL 4653 Epistemology A critical examination of current issues in constructing a theory of knowledge.
+3, Fall, Even PHIL 4999 Independent Study in Philosophy Independent study for juniors and seniors with at least a B average in Philosophy.
+Prereq approval of the dean and completion of a 4999 Independent Study form.
+1 to 4 uisites: CAL EDUCATION OFFERINGS The Wellness Lifestyle (Concepts in Fitness) The primary purpose of this course is to acquaint student with knowledge and understan 1 ading of PHED 1051 the value of physical activity as it relates to optimal healthful living.
+Introduction to Rock Climbing (LEIS 1051) An introduction to the sport of Rock Climbing.
+Class topics will include technique, style climbing, safety concerns, equipment usage, ethics, and basic anchor construction.
+Requestion experiential exercises outside of class will include actual climbing in order to apply conceined in the classroom.
 Open to all classifications.
-Additional fee required. ng PHED 1061 Rhythmic Aerobics This course uses choreography and music to attain desired levels of cardiorespiratory fitness.
-May be repeated for credit.
-1 PHED 1071 Water Aerobics This course offers choreographed movements to music using chest-deep water as resistance.
-Water exercise reduces impact and provides excellent opportunities for cardiovascular as well as muscle endurance training.
+Additional fee required.
+1, Fall, Spring s of ired PHED 1061 Rhythmic Aerobics This course uses choreography and music to attain desired levels of cardiorespiratory fits be repeated for credit.
+1 ness.
+May PHED 1071 Water Aerobics This course offers choreographed movements to music using chest-deep water as resistar exercise reduces impact and provides excellent opportunities for cardiovascular as well a endurance training.
 May be repeated for credit up to a maximum of two credits.
-The ability to swim is not a prerequisite.
-1
+The abi swim is not a prerequisite. s muscle PHED 1101 Karate This course will include physical training and techniques in the Tae Kwon Do style of Ka Progression will go from beginner level through the medium ranks.
+Therefore, this class repeated for credit up to a maximum of three credits.
+PHED 1111 Junior Varsity Men's Basketball Junior Varsity participation may be taken for credit only once.
+Prerequisite: permission.
+1 PHED 1121 Women's Varsity Golf Varsity participation may be taken for credit only once.
+Prerequisite: permission.
+1, Spring